Top Endorsed Candidates

 Jerrad Christian, Ohio, OH-12 Primary Winner (Citizens Against AIPAC Corruption, Integrity Index Pledge, GND Champions, Organize for Peace, Patients Over Profits)

-Chelsey Hockett, Texas, TX-05 Runoff (Courage for Democracy, Progressive Voters Network, Take BAC Congress, Organize for Peace) · May 26
+Chelsey Hockett, Texas, TX-05 Primary Winner (Courage for Democracy, Progressive Victory, Progressive Voters Network, Take BAC Congress, Organize for Peace)

 Amanda Pusczek, Alabama, AL-04 Primary Winner (Courage for Democracy, Progressive Voters Network, Take BAC Congress, Patients Over Profits)